joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 Remember "racking the shotgun" from earlier in this chapter; the sound that gets the experienced gamblers to look up?
 What kinds of signals would match would these Terminators are looking for in their heads up display?
 Instead of looking for Sarah Connor, they're looking for a solution to a specific problem.

-{TODO: research on the concerns of various stages of the buying cycle and ways of racking the shotgun that could speak to these various concerns.}

-So group your leads into two camps: The Terminators, who are seeking a solution, and everybody else, who is a potential future client but they currently lack the singleminded focus of your Terminators.
+Group your leads into two camps: The Terminators, who are seeking a solution, and everybody else, who is a potential future client but they currently lack the singleminded focus of your Terminators.
 You don't have to do this grouping with any kind of actual formal segmentation or marketing automation trickery, you just periodically rack the shotgun in a way that speaks to your Terminators.
 The others will barely notice as you continue to build your expertise brand with them so that when they become a Terminator (because their problem has moved from not-urgent to urgent, for example), they think of you and your expertise.

 What do you do for The Terminators?
 I suggest an email autoresponder sequence, sometimes referred to as an "email course".
 One that speaks to the stage in the buying cycle you want to connect with.
 Here's one example of how I do this: